iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 Returns neighbor nodes and neighbor edges as a collection of Cytopscape.js.

 Example:\
-var result = cy.elements().kNeighborhood(sourceNodes, limit, direction);\
+`var result = cy.elements().kNeighborhood(sourceNodes, limit, direction);`\
-result.neighborNodes : neighbors of source nodes.\
+`result.neighborNodes` : neighbors of source nodes.\
-result.neighborEdges : edges which are on paths from source nodes to neighbor nodes.
+`result.neighborEdges` : edges which are on paths from source nodes to neighbor nodes.

 2 - Common Stream Algorithm : This algorithm finds the nodes which are common in the kNeighborhood of each source node within specified distance.
 These nodes are     called common nodes.
 Also, it finds the paths from source nodes to common nodes.

-commonStream( sourceNodes, limit, direction)
+`commonStream( sourceNodes, limit, direction)`

-@param sourceNodes - Source node set of this algorithm.\
+`sourceNodes` - Source node set of this algorithm.\
-@param limit - Specified distance of this algorithm.\
+`limit` - Specified distance of this algorithm.\
-@param direction - Direction of algorithm.
+`direction` - Direction of algorithm.
 It can be  "UPSTREAM", "DOWNSTREAM" or "BOTHSTREAM".\
 Only incoming edges of nodes can be used if direction is "UPSTREAM".\
 Only outgoing edges of nodes can be used if direction is "DOWNSTREAM".\
 Every edges of nodes can be used if direction is "BOTHSTREAM".